Zoey1102/Zoey1102.github.io/_pages/notes.md

 permalink: /notes/
 ---

-<p> Mostly built around my notes taken on Coursera courses. <br>
+<p> Mostly built around my notes taken on Coursera courses. </p> <br>
-I will upload detailed files soon.
+<p> I will upload detailed files soon.
 Should you in urgent need, you are welcome to send a email for direct share. </p>

 ## R Notes & Assignments